cfrancobedoya/NodeJS_API_Structure/README.md

 # NodeJS_API_Structure
-In this course we will develop an API in Node, how to serve static files, provide security, work with a good architecture and more.
+We will develop an API in Node, how to serve static files, provide security, work with a good architecture and more.

 ---
 ## What are and how are HTTP request used?